 As far as the subjects of his paintings go, they are one moment of time involving particular images in relationship to each other and to him, after that moment has past all the problems are pictorial paintings have become more elaborate, because he wants them to contain more of the subject and rhythm of the environment.

-He has various group shows in Dublin and Belfast.
+Alan Graham has exhibited in various group shows in Dublin and solo exhibitions with the Hylands Gallery and James Wray & Co. in Belfast.
 He lives and works for part of the year in Provence in the South of France.